 Turning our attention to the front of the device, the iPhone X sports two image sensors there as well.
 Having two cameras on the front aids in the iPhone X’s new facial recognition unlock feature, Face ID.
-The new cameras on the front also allow for Portrait Mode selfies, as well as use of new Portrait Lightning affects that change the lighting on your face in real time.
+The new cameras on the front also allow for Portrait Mode selfies, as well as the use of new Portrait Lightning affects that change the lighting on your face in real time.

 What about wireless charging?

 Just like the iPhone 8 and iPhone 8 Plus, the iPhone X supports Qi wireless charging.
-Apple will also be producing a wireless charging mat that can charge your iPhone X, Apple Watch, and AirPods with wirless charging case all at the same time.
+Apple will also be producing a wireless charging mat that can charge your iPhone X, Apple Watch, and AirPods with wireless charging case all at the same time.
 Apple calls the charging method used by the mat AirPower.

 Will I need a new case for my iPhone X?